 Learn About Asthma

 What is asthma?
 The more you can learn about asthma, the better you and your loved ones can manage living with this disease.
 Get the basics on how asthma affects your body and the impact of this condition.

 Most people with asthma experience a tight feeling in the chest, shortness of breath, coughing or wheezing at some point in their life.
-You can find out the asthma triggers that put you at the greatest risk for an asthma flare-up.

 The American Lung Association is a widely recognized authority for asthma health professionals seeking the latest research news, resources, and data.